 Lastly, there’s the Razer Basilisk Essential mouse (picked right up the top there), which is £15 / $15 less than the regular £65 / $65 Basilisk.
 Using the same right-handed ergonomic form factor as its non-Essential cousin, this version has seven programmable buttons instead of eight, and an optical sensor with a maximum DPI of 6,400 instead of 16,000.
 It still has Razer’s own mechanical mouse switches inside it, plus the usual Chroma lighting options, though, as well as enhanced rubber side grips, according to Razer.

-I’ll hopefully be getting all in for review very soon to give them a proper testing, but considering I’ve already got plenty of similarly priced recommendations in my best gaming mouse, best gaming keyboard and best gaming headset lists, Razer’s new crop of peripherals will certainly have their work cut out for them.
+I’ll hopefully be getting all in for review very soon to give them a proper testing, but considering I’ve already got plenty of similarly priced keyboard, headset, and mouse recommendations, Razer’s new crop of peripherals will certainly have their work cut out for them.
 Watch this space.